bhurstGH/LocalTestStruggleApp/README.md

 # Local Test Struggle App

 This repository acts as a guide to setting up various components and tools that you may find useful for local testing of Slack apps and Netlify Functions.
-It's purpose is for those that wish to contribute to the [JDSB StruggleApp/StruggleBot Slack project](https://github.com/junior-dev-struggle-bus/struggle-slack-app), but also contains basic information that would carry over to using these tools in general.
+It's purpose is for those that wish to contribute to the [JDSB Struggle Buddy Slack project](https://github.com/junior-dev-struggle-bus/struggle-slack-app), but also contains basic information that would carry over to using these tools in general.

 The README can be treated as a standalone guide, but it may assume you have cloned a local copy in order to access demonstrative assets, such as the `server.js`.